What are Open Textbooks?

 Open textbooks are usually governed by Creative Commons licenses that enable users to download, customize or print the textbook without expressed written consent of the author.
 In contrast, new commercial companies provide free access to the textbook content online, while charging lower prices for print products and supplemental services.

-The EDUCAUSE Learning Initiative has provided a nice overview of the 7 Things You Should Know About Open Textbook Publishing (pdf) by Judy Baker and Jacky Hood from Foothill College (California Community College).
+For information on authoring open textbooks, check out the Authoring Open Textbooks Guide from the Rebus Community.
+In 2011, the EDUCAUSE Learning Initiative provided a nice overview of the 7 Things You Should Know About Open Textbook Publishing (pdf).

 How Can I Find Open Textbooks?